Planar 2-homogeneous commutative rational vector fields

-So, for $\mathscr{V}$ is given, we are now in the position of second part of the Theorem, and can give the final answer in terms of Cardano formulas.
-Returning back to the vector field $2x^2+xy\bl xy+2y^2$ gives the following result. \begin{prop}The flow $\phi(x,y)=u(x,y)\bl v(x,y)$, where
+So, for $\mathscr{V}$ is given as above, we are now in the position of the second part of Theorem \ref{thm-main}, and can give the final answer in terms of Cardano formulas.
+Returning back to the vector field $(2x^2+xy, xy+2y^2)$, that is, performing backwards $1$-BIR $(xA^{-1},yA^{-1})$, gives the following result. \begin{prop} The flow $\phi(x,y)=\big{(}u(x,y),v(x,y)\big{)}$, where

-and $v(x,y)=u(y,x)$, with the vector field $2x^2+xy\bl xy+2y^2$, and orbits $u^2(u-v)^{-3}v^2=\mathrm{const.}$, and the flow $\psi(\m{x})=a\bl b$, where the third degree algebraic functions $a,b$ are found from
+and $v(x,y)=u(y,x)$, with the vector field $(2x^2+xy,xy+2y^2)$, and orbits $u^2(u-v)^{-3}v^2=\mathrm{const.}$, and the flow $\psi(\m{x})=\big{(}a(x,y),b(x,y)\big{)}$, where the third degree algebraic functions $a,b$ are found from